towa-digital/gebrueder-weiss-woocommerce/docs/how-it-works.md

 ### All Orders fulfilled by Gebrüder Weiss - manual payment options available

 If the Shop offers manual payment options, like bank transfer or similar, in most cases the **orders will be set to "On Hold" by the payment provider** until the order is paid.
 In this case a Woocommerce **Backend user can not differentiate** if the status "On Hold" was set by the payment provider or the Gebrüder Weiss Plugin, if the pending state was set to On Hold, like in the first usecase.
 Therefore it is a good idea to create a new state within Woocommerce to differentiate the states.
-To do this the shop owner has to create the new state by them selfes.
+To do this the shop owner has to create the new state by themselfes.
 This can be done via code, documented here: [Woocommerce Add/Modify States](https://woocommerce.com/document/addmodify-states/)

 | Setting                | State in Woocommerce | Comment |
 | ---------------------- | -------------------- | ------- |